Who is half Helen?

 Becoming “half Helen”

-After a failed eye screening revealed that she was blind in her left eye, Chelsea Elliot spent the next few days making trips to eye doctors in an attempt to determine the cause behind her vision loss.
+After a failed eye screening revealed that she was blind in her left eye, Chelsea Elliott spent the next few days making trips to eye doctors in an attempt to determine the cause behind her vision loss.
 Several visits later, a retina specialist named Jose “Pepe” Martinez made the diagnosis: Coats’ disease.
 This rare, monocular ailment causes blood vessels in the back of the eye to constrict and rupture.
 As the disease progresses, leakage causes the retina to swell and eventually detach, resulting in permanent blindness.

 Two years later, Chelsea failed a required hearing test at her elementary school and discovered she was deaf in her right ear.
 Unconnected to Coats’ disease, the hearing loss resulted from the absence of three small bones in her middle ear that likely dissolved by infections she had as an infant.
 Chelsea would suffer another setback as a teenager when a cataract formed on her lens, and her blind eye became noticeably smaller than her other eye.
 After consulting with doctors, the decision to remove the eye was made.
 Six weeks after recovering from her surgery, Chelsea was fitted for a prosthetic eye.

 Shortly after graduating from St. Edward’s University in 2013, Chelsea learned about the Spot camera.
 This revolutionary new tool takes 23 measurements of the eye within seconds.
 Unlike the standard eye chart, which can only measure an individual’s distance acuity, the Spot camera is able to identify six of the most common vision impairments in infants as young as six months old.
 At the same time, the American Academy of Pediatrics began to recommend that children as young as three have vision screenings.
 Chelsea realized that if the camera and these new recommendations had been in place when she was a child, her doctors could have spotted her disease sooner and possibly saved her eye.